 Webinar: How to Evaluate the Potential for EOR in a Tight Reservoir

-Join us for a one-hour webinar on April 5, 2017 that will investigate the applicability and feasibility of various EOR methods on tight oil formations.
-We will evaluate the technical and economic success for a series of EOR processes using a simple and easy to apply workflow.
+This webinar investigates the applicability and feasibility of various EOR methods on tight oil formations.
+We evaluate the technical and economic success for a series of EOR processes using a simple and easy to apply workflow.

-The presentation will focus on the following key points:
+The presentation focuses on the following key points:

 - Discussion of important well and hydraulic fracture parameters